ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step10.md

 # Lab: User Preferences Step 1

+In this lab you will learn how to:

+* create a component using the Ionic CLI
+* add icon buttons to the navbar
+* use the ModalController to create a modal
+* override styles locally
+* use the ViewController to dismiss the modal
+* hookup some form controls

 ## Create the Modal

 In order to launch a modal, a component to display in the modal needs to be specified.
 We can create the via `ionic g component user-preferences`.